 - 2. If we're already in the process of purchasing a vehicle that qualifies, can we still apply for and qualify for the grant?
 We've already secured a loan and have a purchase agreement for equipment replacement. - a.
-No. And yes.
-Awardees may place an order for new vehicle(s) and/or charging station(s) prior to having a fully executed grant agreement.
-However, an awardee may not be invoiced, take delivery, or pay for the new vehicle(s) and/or charging station(s) prior to having a fully executed grant agreement and will not be eligible for reimbursement if they do so.
-The grant agreement is fully executed the day it is signed by both the Michigan Department or Environment, Great Lakes, and Energy (EGLE) and the grantee.
-Awardees may begin to install charging infrastructure (other than the charging station) prior to having a fully executed grant agreement. - 2.
+When it comes to ordering the equipment for the project, you CAN order now if you so choose, however any payments for the equipment that you plan to be reimbursed for with the grant have to happen AFTER the fully executed grant agreement dates. - 3.
 What are some of the requirements for on road vehicles? - a.
 The existing vehicle must be fully operational. - b.
 The participating fleet owner must have owned and operated the vehicle during the 2 years prior to upgrade.
 (See school bus variance in item d.)

 - c.
 The existing vehicle must have at least 3 years of remaining life at the time of upgrade.
 Remaining life is the fleet owner's estimate of the number of years until the unit would have been retired from service if the unit were not being upgraded or scrapped because of the grant funding. - d.
 Highway Usage: Vehicle must have operated 7,000 miles/year during 2 years prior to upgrade with the following exceptions. - i.
 School Buses may use mileage from calendar year (Jan-Dec) 2019. - ii.
 Two buses may be decommissioned and replaced by one new bus to meet a combined mileage of 7,000 miles/year for two years. - 3.
 What are some of the requirements for Nonroad, Locomotive, and Marine Usage? - i.
 Agricultural Pumps: 250 hours/year during 2 years prior to upgrade. - ii.
 All Other Nonroad Engines: 500 hours/year during 2 years prior to upgrade. - iii.
 Locomotive and Marine Usage: 1,000 hours/year during 2 years prior to upgrade. - 4.
 Would this grant program consider a project to reduce emissions for an emergency backup generator? - a.
 Yes, in some cases.
 That would be considered a nonroad engine.
 Restrictions apply. - 5.
 Does replacement of diesel generators qualify for grant funds.
 The generator provides back up power for a wastewater treatment plant. - a.
 Yes, in some cases.
 That would be considered a nonroad engine.
 Restrictions apply. - 6.
 Who would be the contact person for assistance with the DEQ calculation tool? - a.
 Dan Zbozien, ZbozienD@michigan.gov - 7.
 Would a School Bus be eligible for The Fuel Transformation Program? - a.
 Not at this time. - 8.
 What is involved in "decommissioning" an old engine? - a.
 Cutting a three-inch by three-inch hole in the engine block (the part of the engine containing the cylinders).
 Disabling the chassis by cutting through the frame/frame rails on each side at a point located between the front and rear axles.
 See RFP for specific details regarding before/ after and labeling of pictures.
 See grant agreement for specific details. - 9.
 Are there any programs for retrofitting a diesel motor for biofuels? - a.
-Biodiesel is considered an alternative fuel.
-Restrictions apply.
-Biodiesel information available at LARA Biodiesel - 10.
+Biodiesel is considered an alternative fuel. - 10.
 Can you discuss the Full Audit by Certified Public Accountant (CPA) requirement again? - a.
 PROOF OF SUCCESSFUL AUDIT needed.
 If selected, grantees are required to submit a copy of their full financial audit signed by a CPA.
 The audit must have been completed within 24 months prior to the RFP closure date.
 The audit must be of the applicant organization - No fiduciary arrangements will be accepted.